AdamBoley/Fleet-Command/README.md

 The series as a whole contains detailed battle sequences that a reader can easily picture in their head.
 Beyond this, Campbell takes pains to consider the strategic and logistical implications of Geary's actions - food, fuel and ammunition levels are mentioned at length, and these have an effect on Geary's decisions - sometimes Geary is forced to use an unorthodox or risky approach simply because his fuel and ammunitions reserves are too low, or his ships are too damaged to do otherwise.

 This project is a homage of sorts to the Lost Fleet series.
 The project therefore is a text-based tactical decisions game run in the terminal, with some strategic elements planned.
 The player takes the role of an admiral who has been placed in command of a fleet of naval spaceships.
 The player's objective is to take these ships and defend the Alliance against a large Syndicate Worlds attack across multiple fronts.
-If the player is successful enough, and has enough ships remaining in their fleet, they may be able to launch a counter-attack to take advantage of the enemy's losses.
+If the player is successful enough, and meets the victory criteria, they may be able to launch a counter-attack to take advantage of the enemy's losses.

 # Scope